delkant/angular-areas/README.md

 An area is described (when retrieved or set) by a json object:

     {
-        id, // ID identifying the area in the plugin x,  // X coordinate (Position)
+        x,  // X coordinate (Position)
         y,  // Y coordinate (Position)
         z,  // Z-index (0 when inactive or 100 when focused)